akshayparopkari/BiasAway/README.md

 ---

 System requirements:
+---

-* Python should be installed on your machine (only version 2.7 has been tested).
+* Python should be installed on your machine.
 * Biopython should be installed.
 See http://biopython.org for instructions on how to install it.

 ---

-Download:
+Download
+---

 This is a fork of the original [BiasAway](https://github.com/wassermanlab/BiasAway) tool.

 ---

 Usage:
+---

 To get the help on how to use the software, you can run:
 - `$ python BiasAway -h`